Content code

 Corps

-When studying lenses, it is wrong to claim that the centre of curvature is twice the focal length.
-Unlike mirrors, where this relationship is always true, the same cannot be said for the lens.
-In lens diagrams, we will generally represent the principal focal point and the object focal point, as well as points at locations twice the focal length.
-These points are sometimes labelled 2F.
+In lenses, it's not true that the center of curvature is twice the focal length.
+Unlike mirrors, where this relationship is always true, the same cannot be said for lenses.
+Lens diagrams generally show the main and object focal points, as well as points at locations twice the focal length.
+These points are sometimes identified as 2F.

 Text